chegodaevvl/bootstrap/README.md

-# Верстка сайта bootstrap
+# Website layout using bootstrap

-Учебный проект

-Верстка сайта по макету Figma на сетках Bootstrap.
-Адаптивность, доступность.
+Website layout is made based on Figma templates.

+I used: HTML5, CSS3, Bootstrap.